Protect Yourself from These Common Military Scams

 Deployment Deception Scams

-Scammers create fake ads pretending to be a service member who is being deployed and therefore needs to quickly sell a car or other expensive item.
+Scammers create fake ads pretending to be service members who are being deployed and need to quickly sell a car or other expensive item.
 They’ll set a low price, insist on up-front payment, then take the money and run.

 RELATED: Financial Planning for Your Next Deployment